 It’s important to note that just having reviews is not enough.
 Google has to be able to crawl all of that content (or it doesn’t exist).

-And remember, optimizing product pages with customer review content isn’t just about ranking higher on Google and getting more site visits.
+And remember, optimizing product pages for SEO with customer review content isn’t just about ranking higher on Google and getting more site visits.
 The main goal here is to create a better user experience and give customers the exact information and visuals they need to make a confident purchase.

 Take your product pages to the next level

 Optimizing your product pages may seem like a tedious task, but in the end, it will be well worth it.
 If shoppers have all the information they need to make a successful purchase, you’ll set yourself apart from your competitors and see much higher conversion rates.

 Ready to optimize your product pages with ratings and reviews?
 Learn more about Bazaarvoice Ratings & Reviews and start leveraging authentic customer opinions, photos, and videos to sell your products.

 You can check out the rest of our Long Read content here for more marketing strategies, tips, and insights.